wassname/scrape_r_rational/data/cache2/95eryp.md

 >>> 5. Find all the examples of this historical author mentioning this phrase in the text.
 Why does he use this phrase?
 No, it's not because he's stupid.
 He has a purpose.
 What do you think it is based on the way he's using it?
 This is effective only for about the top 5% of students.
 >>> 6. Cause and effect mapping an event.
 This is extremely ineffective at teaching content or comprehension.
 I'm not sure why, but I think the medium is creating anxiety.
 >>> 7. Teaching that the world is a network of systems.
 I do this through showing maps, surprising facts.
 I'm not sure if it's effective.
+>>>
 >>> If you're still reading at this point.
 You'll notice the major flaw in all these techniques.
 They're techniques that are not goal-oriented.
 Rationality is a hard concept to define (even though there's the whole point about most definitions being probabilistic clusters.)
 I would say that beyond the whole History thing, I want to help my students develop the following mental processes:
+>>>
 >>> 1. The ability to examine their beliefs, and change their beliefs as new evidence comes in.
 >>> 2. The desire to always prove arguments and base their arguments on evidence.
 >>> 3. The ability to notice when they're confused and figure out why they're confused.
+>>>
 >>> I don't know how the fuck you teach this or how the fuck you measure whether your different strategies are successful, especially #3.
 I would appreciate help, but I think making a post would be a little gauche since I've not been an member of this community very long.
->>>

->>>> **u/GeneralExtension** [+1] *
+>>>> **u/GeneralExtension** [+1]  (17 days later)
 >>>>
 >>>> >I think making a post would be a little gauche since I've not been an member of this community very long.
+>>>>
 >>>> It's an important topic, that you're working on - a post would probably be appreciated.

+>>>> **u/sswanlake** [+1]  (27 days later)
 >>>>

->>>> **u/sswanlake** [+1] *
->>>>
 >>>> Honestly?
 One of the best sets of classes I ever had was the poetry unit in my 11th grade AP English class (this is about halfway between your #5 and #3, I guess)
+>>>>
 >>>> It was a combination of 11th and 12th graders (though mostly 12th), and we had to read a poem for each day of class, and write a paragraph analysing the poem.
 The start of each class was a Socratic Seminar based on the analysis of the poem.
 The teacher would walk between the two tables (it was a large enough class that having only one would inhibit discussion), and listen to the arguments presented, and occasionally discretely direct the conversation by dropping a question before walking away.
+>>>>
 >>>> In this way, everyone got to see not only how the others interpreted the poem, but _why_ - which phrases stuck out to them the most, etc. We began to realize how the year the poem was written in might affect the worldview of the author, and thus the word choices.
 One poem in particular I remember the discussion from was "My Papa's Waltz".
 We were pretty evenly split between believing it was a relatively happy poem involving a dance, and believing it was a dark metaphor for a child being beaten.
+>>>>
 >>>> Understanding the reasoning behind the other interpretations, and sometimes switching your own viewpoint, helped form logical analysis skills and showed that, as they say, "your truth is not my truth, but that doesn't make it not _a_ truth".
+>>>>
 >>>> To be honest, the fact that it was a daily occurrence, without a great deal of overt supervision, was what allowed the discussion to really flourish.
 The readings (daily poem) were short enough that _everyone_ read them and were able to participate, unlike when it's a 30+ page reading with a however long writing assignment at the end.
 The constant exposure (this went on for at least a quarter of the year, even though it was only the first 15 minutes or so of each class) meant that by the end, everyone was comfortable voicing their opinion, it wasn't awkward, and those who didn't really get it at the beginning were coached by example by the ones that did, taught to see the other perspectives through the words of their peers.
+>>>>
 >>>> Just like how some people aren't good test-takers, some people aren't good at formatting and laying out their logical arguments into a paper, and therefore dread the research papers.
 If the goal is the show how different opinions and worldviews are spawned, and help young minds identify them, then create a situation where the class is split in opinion and let them explore it.
+>>>>
 >>>> &nbsp;
+>>>>
 >>>> I know that an example from an upper level class might not be as effective with lower levels, but I can honestly say that that class shaped the way that I read and interpret text.
->>>>

-> **u/Amonwilde** [+4] *
+> **u/Amonwilde** [+4]  (15 minutes later)
 >
 > I feel like I learned a lot about human nature from *Gulliver's Travels*, though I read it pretty young.
 I also feel like fiction in general has made me value honesty highly.

+> **u/Lethalmud** [+4]  (14 hours later)
 >

-> **u/Lethalmud** [+5] *
->
 > HPMOR taught me rationality wasn't all it appeared to be.
 I read everything on lesswrong, and was really starting to fall for it.
+>
 > Then just after i read something about rationality being the thing that wins, I finished the book.
 The ending disappointed me, all the plot hooks that were promised failed to come to a conclusion, and the thought that was supposed to be put in the story appeared to be empty promises.
+>
 > That showed me, thinking rational isn't going to make you a good writer.
 Or a good talker.
 Or good at understanding other poeple.
 Most of the important stuff in society is cultural, and lives in the minds of poeple.
 And poeple are not rational.

+> **u/Morghus** [+2]  (5 hours later)
 >

-> **u/Morghus** [+2] *
->
 > Malazan.
 Despite a lot of people who might say that I'm all "BULLSHIT!", it was one of the most rational series I knew, when I read it.
+>
 > Malazan.
 There were reasons for everything that happened, and it was explained in world, no outside the world.
 Just like Glen Cook's stories later on.
 There's a need to be rational in their stories, and I really love it.
 If a character does so and so, it's because of a roll of the dice, and that's all you get

+> **u/serge_cell** [+2]  (10 hours later)
 >

-> **u/serge_cell** [+2] *
->
 > Polya and Szegö: Problems and Theorems in Analysis

+> **u/Ms_CIA** [+2]  *Derp* (7 days later)
 >

-> **u/Ms_CIA** [+2]  *Derp**
->
 > Hmm.
 Interesting question.
 It wasn't a rational story, but I did read one manwha that helped me learn a coping strategy for a really hard period I was going through.
 The story was called Nineteen, Twenty-one.
 It was about a girl who went into a coma, came out after a year, and had to retake her last year of high school.
 She was essentially nineteen (twenty-one in Korean age) and taking cram school with juvenile delinquents.
+>
 > She was depressed and felt like she was always behind, like she'd never catch up with the rest of the world.
 I also started college two years late, and felt awful about it for similar reasons.
+>
 > At the end of the story, the girl says, "I don't want to go through life thinking I'm always two steps behind.
 If things hadn't worked out that way, I wouldn't be the person I am now.
 There are things more important in life than the difference in age between nineteen and twenty-one."
+>
 > Sometimes we can focus on the wrong things in life like they're a big deal.
 I often thought about that story after reading it, and I think it really encouraged me to see setbacks in a more realistic and positive perspective.
 Not just in that situation, but in others as well.
+>
 > I'm not sure if this counts as learning to think more rationally, but it helped me to act more rational and level headed in stressful situations.
 I read it years ago, but it still resonates with me. :)
->

 ---